Hyperspectral Image Data Reduction for Endmember Extraction: Experiments

 where $\a^{\real}_i$ is the $i$th column of $A^{\real}$. \item Set $W = A^{\real}(\{i_1, \ldots, i_r\})$. \item Compute the optimal solution $X$ to the following convex optimization problem:

 and set $X(\{i_1, \ldots, i_r\}) = I$. \item Set $H = X$ and $V = A^{\real} - WH$. \end{enumerate}

-Three synthetic datasets were constructed using the matrices $W$, $H$, and $V$ obtained through the above procedure: Dataset~1 from Jasper Ridge, Dataset~2 from Samson, and Dataset~3 from Urban.
-Each dataset contained HSI matrices generated as $ A = WH + (\nu / \| V \|_1) \cdot V \in \Real^{d \times n}, $ where the noise intensity level $\nu$ was varied from $0$ to $1.5$ in increments of $0.1$, resulting in 16 HSI matrices with different noise levels.
+Three synthetic datasets were generated using the matrices $W$, $H$, and $V$ obtained through the above procedure: Dataset~1 from Jasper Ridge, Dataset~2 from Samson, and Dataset~3 from Urban.
+Each dataset consists of HSI matrices of the form $ A = WH + (\nu / \| V \|_1) \cdot V \in \Real^{d \times n}, $ where the noise intensity level $\nu$ was varied from $0$ to $1.5$ in increments of $0.1$, resulting in 16 HSI matrices with different noise levels.
 The matrix size $(d,n)$ and the number of endmembers $r$ for Datasets~1--3 are identical to those of the corresponding original HSI datasets.
 When $\nu = \|V\|_1$, the HSI matrix $A$ coincides with $A^{\real}$, whose columns are all normalized to have unit $L_1$ norm.
 In particular, $\|V\|_1$ equals 0.61, 0.15, and 1.15 for Datasets~1--3, respectively.

-We examined the output of DRS during the execution of REDIC.
-To avoid ambiguity, we briefly describe the tested algorithm below.
-The algorithm takes as input a matrix $A$ and a parameter $\lambda$: \begin{enumerate}[label={\arabic*.}] \item Perform Steps~1 and 2 of REDIC to obtain $\KC \in \Gamma(A')$, where $A'$ is the reduced matrix obtained through the SVD-based dimensionality reduction in Step~1. \item If $\lambda = 0$, then set $\KC_{\add} = \emptyset$; otherwise, repeat the process 50 times to generate 50 sets of $\KC_{\add}$, each formed by randomly selecting $\lambda$ elements from $[n] \setminus \KC$. \end{enumerate} After completing the above procedure, we evaluated (i) the size of $\KC$, (ii) the reconstruction error of $A'$ based on $A'(\KC)$, and (iii) the distance between $A(\KC \cup \KC_{\add})$ and $W$.
+\paragraph{Evaluation Metrics} We used the following metrics to evaluate the output of DRS.
 The reconstruction error was introduced to assess how well the original reduced matrix $A'$ can be reconstructed from the submatrix $A'(\KC)$.
-The metric is defined as follows.
-Recall that $A'$ is of size $r \times n$, and let its columns be denoted by $\a'_1, \ldots, \a'_n$.
+This metric is defined as follows.
+Recall that $A'$ is of size $r \times n$, with columns $\a'_1, \ldots, \a'_n$.
 First, we compute the optimal solutions $\x_1, \ldots, \x_n$ to the following nonnegative least-squares problems:

 The reconstruction error of $A'$ based on $A'(\KC)$ is then defined as